Maximize Your Workout Results With These 5 Exercises!

 Do you want to achieve better training results and in less time?
-I’ll let you in on a huge programming secret!
+I’ll let you in on a HUGE programming secret!

 A lot of the time, instead of remaining totally idle between sets I will incorporate “filler” exercises.
 These exercises would be considered active rest.
 I also use this strategy with the people I coach.
 The filler exercises I use depend on individual needs, and preferences.